fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 * https://data.oecd.org/healthres/pharmaceutical-spending.htm

 ## Technologies used in the project:
-Programming languages used - Python and SQL
+Programming languages - Python and SQL
 1. PostgreSQL (with PgAdmin)
 2. MongoDB Compass,
 3. Python (Visual Studio Code and Jupyter Notebook)